What is data protection?

 We do all we can to ensure that data remain accurate and up-to-date.
 It is important that you inform us of any changes to your personal information and keep your record updated on MySIS or MyHR.

-See also the 'Guidelines on the right to privacy and the monitoring of data '.
+See also the Right to Privacy and the Monitoring of Data [PDF 187KB].

 How to access your personal data and requests